bcgov/prime-web/README.md

 ### Dummy Data

+Disable/Enable in `/src/environments/environment.ts`

 When developing, sometimes having Dummy Data pre-populated into the app can be convenient.
-You can toggle this via the `useDummyData` environment flag, i.e. by either editting environment.ts if you're in dev, or environment.prod.ts if you're in prod.
+You can toggle this via the `useDummyData` environment flag, i.e. by either editing environment.ts if you're in dev, or environment.prod.ts if you're in prod.
 You can toggle the variable freely, but know that the e2e tests fail when dummy data is used.

 All dummy data is defined in `src/app/services/dummy-data.service.ts`.